 But if you do want better quality paints (or just have a bigger budget), professional watercolor sets are the way to go.

-Pigments are ground to finer consistency for better dispersion.
+Pigments are ground to a finer consistency for better dispersion.
 Paints also have a higher pigment ratio with better quality binders and additives, leading to paints that are easy to work with and colors that leap off the page.

 Certain pigments, like cobalt and cadmium, may also be exclusive to professional sets.
 This is because the pigment itself is rare and exclusive, driving up the cost of production.